Townhouse | 2 bedrooms | sleeps 4

 Since 1010, the fortified village of Les Arcs has stood sentinel over the wild hills of the Var.
 Even now, as you spy the blood and gold colours of Provence flying proudly over the 13th century chateau, you could be transported back to the time of the powerful Villeneuve barons and marauding Saracens.

 The oldest part of the town is known as the 'Parage' and it is here that you can lose yourself between the clock tower gate and the Place du Chateau, amongst the restored stone passageways and pedestrianised medieval streets.
 This part of the village is tightly wound around a steep rocky outcrop culminating in the impressive square tower of the castle, which gives panoramic views over the modern town, the russet-glowing Roquebrune rock and the ubiquitous Cotes de Provence vineyards.

 No matter how many times you wander through the snickleways you will always find another quiet corner of contemplation or gushing fountain – many of which are still in use as an essential water source or impromptu laundrette for the matriarchs who line the lower streets, babbling greetings in the local Provencal dialect.

-Throughout the town, you will find many excellent and reasonably priced restaurants serving local and international cuisine, served with a pride that is sometimes lost closer to the bustle of the coast - from L’Avenir at the station with its inexpensive daily changing set menu to the 4* Logis du Guetteur with its speciality truffles, based in the dungeon of the ancient citadel.
+Throughout the town, you will find many excellent and reasonably priced restaurants serving local and international cuisine, served with a pride that is sometimes lost closer to the bustle of the coast - from the Relais buffet at the station with its inexpensive daily changing set menu to the 4* Logis du Guetteur with its speciality truffles, based in the dungeon of the ancient citadel.